NeLy-EPFL/antennal-grooming/README.md

   Contains the paper figures.

 - `data/`
-  Contains data necessary for reproduction.
+  Contains the data necessary for reproduction.

 - `src/`
   Contains Jupyter notebooks for generating figures.